-You as the hiring manager or business owner hold the key to significantly increase the probability of a successful hire by ensuring that the process outlined below happens before someone posts the same old job ad or modifies a similar one from the internet.
-Taking time now could save you weeks, lots of money or, at the very least, many hours in screening resumes and interviews.
+You as the hiring manager or business owner hold the key to significantly increase the probability of a successful hire by ensuring that the process outlined below happens before someone posts the same old job ad or modifies one from the internet.
+Taking time now could save you having to rehire, lots of money or, at the very least, many hours in screening resumes and interviews.

-As an engaged recruiter, Premierehire manages and drives this process but you can too within your group of stakeholders.
-When you follow these steps you are also building a valuable tool to help you attract in-demand candidates and then manage and motivate a new hire, thus improving success and retention rates.
+Outlined below are some of the steps we follow to manage successful searches and you can too within your group of stakeholders.
+When you follow these steps you also build a valuable tool to help attract in-demand candidates, manage and motivate a new hire, and improve job success and retention rates.
 Even if you plan to only contact potential candidates (not post an ad), it is still important to provide a descriptive document of the opportunity.

-We all get that it can be hard to take the time to do this process, especially since most times the job needed to be filled yesterday, but consider the cost if the person you hired wasn’t successful?
-What might the lost opportunity be?
+It takes discipline and time to do this process, especially since the role probably needed to be filled yesterday, but consider the cost (and time suck) if the person you hired wasn’t successful?
+What might the lost opportunity cost be?
 How many hours will you spend training and coaching only to start all over again after one or both of you finally call it quits?

-Each step in the process below is designed to answer the big questions in the mind of job seekers, especially those in demand and those comparing opportunities.
+Each step is designed to answer the big questions in the mind of job seekers, especially those in demand.

 What are the performance objectives for this job?
 What needs to be accomplished by month 3, 6, 9 and 12?
 What needs to be accomplished on a daily, weekly, monthly basis?
-What will success look like in 1, 2 and 3 years?
+What will success look like in 2, 3 or 5 years?

 Step 2: What is my Purpose and how do I fit into the bigger picture?